sBaydin/CPM/README.md

 Known failures:

-It makes errors in some of the Free abundance values when calculating.
+It makes errors in some of the Free Slack values when calculating.
 I would appreciate if there are friends who can help me with this issue.